 3 Fermented Drinks to Try: Kombucha, Kefir and Kefir Water

-The microbes involved in fermentation have gut-friendly probiotic effects.
+The microbes involved in fermenting these drinks have gut-friendly probiotic effects.
 Plus fermentation creates beneficial by-products, such as B vitamins.
-While some people assert that these fermented drinks carry additional benefits, such as improved immunity and even cancer prevention, there’s little evidence in human studies to back these claims.
+While some people claim that these fermented drinks carry additional benefits, such as improved immunity and even cancer prevention, there's little evidence in human studies to back these claims.
 Studies that do show some benefit are preliminary and in animals.

 These fermented drinks are delicious, hydrating and healthy.
 Here's what you should know.

 Kefir is a fermented milk drink rich in calcium.
 It's very similar to a drinkable yogurt in taste and texture.
 1 cup of low-fat plain kefir has about 100 calories and 9 grams of protein.
 Plus, because the bacteria that ferment the milk help break down lactose (milk sugar), people who are lactose-intolerant may have an easier time digesting kefir.
 Look for plain kefir at the store to cut down on added sugar and drink it straight or add it to smoothies.

 Water Kefir is a fruit-and-water mix brewed with a probiotic cocktail of bacteria and yeast called water kefir grain (nothing to do with actual grain).
 It is a nice option for people looking for probiotics who eat vegan or dairy free.